SAP-samples/cloud-abap-rap/README.md

 Since it turned out that maintaining the JSON file is quite complex now a SAP Fiori Elements UI based on a RAP business object was added that provides value helps for the data that has to be entered, so the RAP Generator works now similar like the well known key user tools.

+Since the Fiori Elements Preview is used there is no need to deploy an app.

+## How to use the RAP Generator

+(work in progress)

 Working with the RAP Genertor now works (in short) as follows:

 1. Open the service binding `ZDMO_UI_RAPGENERATOR_O2` and double-click on the entity **RAPGeneratorProjects** to start the Fiori Elements preview